slam10s/may-madness/docs/2020-21/ncaam/matches/R2_5-8_ND_vs_ILL.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Illinois should win 4 or more singles matches _84%_ of the time.
+- Illinois should win 4 or more singles matches *84%* of the time.
-- Notre Dame should win 4 or more singles matches _3%_ of the time.
+- Notre Dame should win 4 or more singles matches *3%* of the time.
-- The winner of the doubles point will decide the match the other _13%_ of the time.
+- The winner of the doubles point should decide the match the other *13%* of the time.
-- If Illinois wins the doubles point, their chances of winning the dual improve to _97%_.
+- If Illinois wins the doubles point, their chances of winning the dual improve to *97%*.
-- If Notre Dame wins the doubles point, their chances of winning the dual improve to _16%_.
+- If Notre Dame wins the doubles point, their chances of winning the dual improve to *16%*.

 ------